mbebenita/Broadway/README.markdown

 ## Encoding Video:

 Decoder.js expects H.264 NALUs.
 It does not support weighted prediction for P-frames and CABAC (arithmetic) entropy encoding.
-To meet these limitations, Encode your video with the H.264 Baseline Profile and CAVLC (Huffman-style) entropy encoding.
+To meet these limitations, your H.264 should be encoded with the Baseline Profile and CAVLC (Huffman-style) entropy encoding.

-The demo includes both a browser-based planer and a node.js web server app.
-The server expects mp4 files containing H.264.
-It uses ffmpeg and x264 to convert mp4 files into streams of NALUs for Decoder.js.
+The demo expects mp4 files containing H.264.
+The demo's node.js web server app uses ffmpeg and x264 to convert mp4 files into streams of NALUs for Decoder.js.
 It uses the following command line options:

 ```
 ffmpeg -y -i sourceFile -r 30000/1001 -b:a 2M -bt 4M -vcodec libx264 -pass 1 -coder 0 -bf 0 -flags -loop -wpredp 0 -an targetFile.mp4